Becky Cash

-Becky Cash is an American politician serving as a member of the Indiana House of Representatives from the 25th district.
+Becky Cash (born 1975/1976) is an American politician serving as a member of the Indiana House of Representatives from the 25th district.
 She assumed office on November 9, 2022.

 Career

 Cash earned a bachelor's degree from Bowling Green State University in 1998.
 Cash's career experience includes working as a business owner and a naturopathic practitioner where she has her own practice in Indianapolis.

 Personal life

 Cash was born in Green Bay, Wisconsin.
 She is married to her husband, Chris, and has six children.